 Currently, he is pursuing several research lines.
 Together with other colleagues, he is developing and coordinating the NIOD’s research on Violence and the Environment.
 Within this programme, he is examining the effects of Agent Orange and other forms of war pollutants on local ecologies, family and community livelihoods, and systems of social welfare and care in Vietnam.
 Additionally, he is conducting research into the provision of medical, psychological, and spiritual care for veterans and former combatants of the Vietnam War.

-With Peter Keppy, he co-leads the War & Society core team at the NIOD.
+With Peter Keppy, he co-leads the War & Society team at NIOD.

 NIOD